Employment-related securities and options: what are securities: Long Term Incentive Plan (LTIP)

 A right to acquire the cash equivalent of securities under such an arrangement is not a security (nor a securities option).
 It is a type of phantom share plan.
 See ERSM20196.

-ERSM110020 deals with variants of plans that convey a right to acquire securities or cash where the employee or employer have some leeway to substitute cash or securities, as appropriate.
+ERSM110020 and ERSM110025 deal with variants of plans that convey a right to acquire securities or cash where the employee or employer have some leeway to substitute cash or securities, as appropriate.